 Accidents and emergencies

-If you're involved in an accident, near miss or experience an injury or incident while at university, here's what you need to do.
+Sometimes accidents, near misses or injuries or incidents might happen while at university, here's what you need to do.

 Dealing with an accident